Overview of the Assessment

 Cautions in Interpretations

-NAEP assesses student performance in U.S. history by administering assessments to samples that are representative of the nation's students.
-The content of the NAEP U.S. history assessment is determined by a framework developed with the help of researchers, policymakers, and the interested public, including those with expert perspectives about U.S. history and its measurement.
+The National Assessment of Educational Progress (NAEP) in U.S. history is designed to measure students' knowledge of American history in the context of change and continuity in democracy, culture and society, technological and economic changes, and America's changing world role.
+The content of the NAEP U.S. history assessment is determined by a framework developed with the help of researchers, policymakers, and the interested public, including those who have specific expertise in U.S. history and its measurement.
 Read more about what the assessment measures, how it was developed, who took the assessment, and how the assessment was administered.

 The results of student performance on the NAEP U.S. history assessment are presented on this website in two ways: as average scores on the NAEP U.S. history scale and as the percentages of students attaining NAEP U.S. history achievement levels.
 The average scale scores represent how students performed on the assessment.
 The NAEP achievement levels represent how that performance measured up against set expectations for achievement.
 Thus, the average scale scores represent what students know and can do, while the NAEP achievement-level results indicate the degree to which student performance meets expectations of what they should know and be able to do.
 In addition to reporting an overall U.S. history score for each grade, scale scores are reported at five percentiles to show trends in results for students performing at lower (10th and 25th percentiles), middle (50th percentile), and higher (75th and 90th percentile) levels.

 Average U.S. history scale score results are based on the NAEP U.S. history scale, which ranges from 0 to 500.
 The NAEP U.S. history assessment scale is a composite combining separate scales for each of the four U.S. history themes specified by the U.S. history framework.
+The four historical themes are: Change and Continuity in American Democracy (Democracy); The Gathering and Interactions of Peoples, Cultures, and Ideas (Cultures); Economic and Technological Changes and Their Relationship to Society, Ideas, and the Environment (Technology); and The Changing Role of America in the World (World Role).
 Average scale scores are computed for groups of students; NAEP does not produce individual student scores.
 The average scores are based on analyses of the percentages of students who answered each item successfully.

 NAEP achievement levels are performance standards that describe what students should know and be able to do.
 Results are reported as percentages of students performing at or above three achievement levels ( NAEP Basic, NAEP Proficient, and NAEP Advanced).
 Students performing at or above the NAEP Proficient level on NAEP assessments demonstrate solid academic performance and competency over challenging subject matter.
 It should be noted that the NAEP Proficient achievement level does not represent grade-level proficiency as determined by other assessment standards (e.g., state or district assessments).
 NAEP achievement levels are to be used on a trial basis and should be interpreted with caution.
 See more information about NAEP U.S. history achievement levels.